Technology and innovations

 5. Dual angle interferometric microscopy (DAISY).

-Method to further enhance particle characterization in the range 100-500nm by using illumination from two opposite directions.
+Method to further enhance particle characterization in the size range below 500nm by using illumination from two opposite directions.
 Enables optical size determination for particles smaller than half the wavelength of light.
 Enables determination of mass distribution within particles and thereby differentiation between for example hollow spheres, solid spheres or aggregates.
-This method is currently at the research stage and not yet implemented in a prototype.
-Reference: (Olsén, E., et al, 2023, submitted)
+The method is patent-pending and is currently being implemented in a new prototype.
+Reference: Olsén, E., et al, 2024

 Features & benefits